sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 - **Interviewers:** one engineer

-- **Duration:** 15-minute setup call, then candidate works asynchronously on exercise, with ability to ask questions in a Slack chat.
-Expectation is that candidate finishes project after ~1d (independent of hours actually worked on it)
+- **Duration:** 45-minute kick-off session + up to 2 hours to work on your own:

+  - The first 15 minutes will be live, where we'll ensure that the dev environment is setup.
+  - For the next 30 minutes, as you get started on the project, the interviewer will be actively online to answer any questions that you have via Slack.
+  - Then, the expectation is that you finish the project after ~1 day (but please spend no more than 2 hours in aggregate on it beyond the 30 minute kickoff).

 - **How to prepare:** Please complete these steps prior to the interview: